josefinaloyola/Proyecto-Individual-1/README.md

 * The number of contents/products (all available streaming content) released by country and year.
 Function name: prod_per_country(content_type, country, year).
 It returns the number of the specified content type (movie, TV Show) per country and year in a dictionary with the variables 'country' (country name), 'year' (year), 'movie' (number of movies).

 # Deployment:
-The deployment was carried out through Render at the following link, with the project name: PI-MLOpsEngineer. -- hacer render y link
+The deployment was carried out through Render at the following link, with the project name:[Proyecto Individual I](https://proyecto-individual-1-7eio.onrender.com)

 # Recommendation system: